robertbeal/arch-install/README.md

     cryptsetup luksOpen /dev/sda2 cryptroot
     ```

-1. Create an encryption key for grub (so the passphrase isn't prompted twice) and put it on slot 0 for added boot speed
+1. Create an encryption key for grub (so the passphrase isn't prompted twice) and put it on slot 0 for added boot speed.
+Note this does improve convenience at the cost of security as the key becomes a point of weakness

     ```bash
     dd if=/dev/urandom of=/keyfile.bin bs=1024 count=4